Our verdict

 Saucony-Triumph-20-tongue-padding

-We also checked the foam density with a durometer and it looks like the Triumph lives up to its reputation as one of the softest shoes from Saucony.
-It is 34% softer than the average!
+We also checked the shoe's foam softness with a durometer and it looks like the Triumph lives up to its reputation as one of the plushest shoes from Saucony.
+At 21.0 HA, it is 30% softer than the average!

 Disclaimer: The image below shows 1 out of 5 measurements that we took with the durometer.